dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + “You are what you settle for” - Janis Joplin

++ “Sometimes I can feel my bones straining under the weight of all the lives I’m not living.” — Jonathan Safran Foer, Extremely Loud and Incredibly Close

 + “The three most harmful addictions are heroin, carbohydrates, and a monthly salary.”—Nassim Nicholas Taleb

 + Your preparation for the real world is not in the answers you’ve learned, but in the questions you’ve learned how to ask yourself.